TULiberalArts/Religion/pages/graduate.md

 [Learn More about Our Master’s in Religion Program](http://www.cla.temple.edu/religion/graduate/master-of-arts-program/)

 ### PhD in Religion
 One of our biggest strengths of our PhD program is our breadth and diversity; students are given a broad and interdisciplinary introduction to Religion in the first unit of study and take courses in other departments and institutions in the second unit of study.
-We are committed to the multidisciplinary study of global religious traditions.
-This gives our program an outstanding breadth and cross-cultural diversity.
-We have a long history of attracting students from all over the world, and our graduates now work in universities in North America, Africa, Europe and Asia.
+We are committed to the multidisciplinary study of global religious traditions; This gives our program an outstanding breadth and cross-cultural diversity.
+We have a long history of attracting students from all over the world, and our graduates work in major North American, African, European and Asian universities.

 [Learn More about Our PhD in Religion](http://bulletin.temple.edu/graduate/scd/cla/religion-phd/#text)